alphagov/pay-tech-docs/source/documentation/08-refunding-payments.md

 #### Refund Destination

 Refunds are sent back to the source account of the original payment.
 It is not possible to refund a payment to another card or bank account.
-If the original card expired or was canceled, the customer’s new card will be credited with the refund.
+If the original card expired or was canceled, the bank will attempt to credit the customer’s new card with the refund.
 If the customer does not have a new card, the refund should be sent to the customer’s bank account.